-Beluga whale with Russian harness raise alarm in Norway
+Beluga whale with Russian harness raises alarm in Norway

 Joergen Ree Wiig of the Norwegian Directorate of Fisheries says “Equipment St. Petersburg” is written on the harness strap, which features a mount for an action camera.

 He said Monday fishermen in Arctic Norway last week reported the tame white cetacean with a tight harness swimming around.
-On Friday, a fisherman, aided by the Ree Wiig, jumped into the frigid water to remove the harness.
+On Friday, fisherman Joar Hesten, aided by the Ree Wiig, jumped into the frigid water to remove the harness.

-He said “people in Norway’s military have shown great interest” in the harness.
+Ree Wiig said “people in Norway’s military have shown great interest” in the harness.

-Norway’s Aftenposten daily reported that the Russian military is believed to have trained sea mammals.
+Audun Rikardsen, a professor at the Department of Arctic and Marine Biology at the Arctic University of Norway in Tromsoe, northern Norway, believes “it is most likely that Russian Navy in Murmansk” is involved.
+Russia has major military facilities in and around Murmansk on the Kola Peninsula, in the far northwest of Russia.

+Rikardsen said he had checked with scholars in Russia and Norway and said they have not reported any program or experiments using beluga whales.